First Rule of D&D: Don't split the party!

 Avoid phone conversations at the table.
 If you must take a call, please excuse yourself from the table until your call is completed

-When taking photos, please ask everyone for permission first if you can take the photo, and if they're okay with you sharing it on social media.
+When taking photos, screenshots or streaming, please ask everyone present for permission before doing so, and if they're okay with you sharing it (specifying where you will be sharing it).

-Weapons or props that could be used as weapons are not permitted at our events.
+Weapons or props that could be used as weapons are not permitted at our in person events.
 Ask at the administration desk if you are unsure.

 Dealing with a Breach in Conduct